yairgd/disa/README.md

 # disa
 Simple module to disassembly memory using Linux kernel module.
 This modules is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
 Also , there is a user space application to demonstrate  the Zydis library on a test function in user space and disassembly of the same function the kernel space.
 Also is is able to dissemble internals function of the kernel like: printk, kmalloc etc'.
-This is a good reference how to use [markdown]. (https://daringfireball.net/projects/markdown/basics)
+This is a good reference how to use [markdown](https://daringfireball.net/projects/markdown/basics).

 # Module structure
 The module allows 2 interfaces from user space: